cevdetozbozkurt/cevdetozbozkurt/README.md

 ### Hello, I’m Cevdet Eren Özbozkurt.

-I’m a senior Computer Engineering student at Fırat University.
-I’m passionate about developing algorithms and learning new technologies.
-For 3 years, I have produced various projects using languages such as Java, Python, C#/Unity.
-Some of these projects are test automations, games and stock module application.
-You can see my projects on my portfolio site.
-I created my portfolio site with Next.js.
-Also I’m still learning Next.js.

-Game development is my hobby and I gained team work experience by participating in Gamejams.
-The project I’m most proud of is my game called Square.
-I developed this game with my teammates in a short time.
-We had fun both while making and playing it.
-We faced challenges such as time management and task distribution in team work but we overcame them successfully.

-How do I see myself as a learner?
-Curious, researcher and successful.
-Besides the courses, I was interested in different fields to improve myself.
-I did projects on topics such as embedded systems, web development, test automation.
-I’m open to learning new things and I keep updating myself.
+I am Cevdet Eren Özbozkurt.
+I graduated with the highest honors from the Computer Engineering program at Fırat University.
+I have focused on data science and artificial intelligence, and I have a strong background in developing innovative projects over the past four years.
+I am proficient in programming languages such as Java, Python, C#/Unity, and JavaScript.
+By participating in events like Gamejam, I have enhanced my teamwork skills and developed a game called "Square" in a short time.As a curious researcher and determined engineer, I am committed to continuous learning and innovation.
+I have been recognized for my outstanding projects with 2nd and 3rd place awards during the artificial intelligence training provided by Samsung Innovation Campus.
+I am eager to contribute to a dynamic team where I can further develop my skills and produce impactful results.

 ## Contact: